TheNoim/DSBiServ/README.md

 # DSB iServ Library
+# Note: Not maintained anymore.
+Please use [this](https://github.com/TheNoim/DSBAPI) instead.

 This Library tries to help you receiving dsb plans from iServ.

 #### What do I need ?